Afzal-GH/Codes/README.md

-## Welcom to the world of Py and R
+## Welcome to the world of Py and R